tkiansoon/coding-standards/coldfusion.md

 ### <a name="package-names">Package Names</a>

-Package names should be unique and in lowercase letters.
+Packages (folders) should be in lowercase.
 Underscores may be used or hyphens if necessary.
 You can package your objects/files using two well known approaches:

 1. By Functionality (Best Practice)
 2. By object types